 Vitamin C protects against oxidative damage and enhances the function of your immune cells.
 Find it in berries, citrus fruits, melons, peas, peppers, sweet potatoes, pumpkin, and more.

-Vitamin E enhances immune activity and aids in production of antibodies.
+Vitamin E enhances immune activity and aids in the production of antibodies.
 Eat avocados, whole grains, and greens to get the benefits of this nutrient.

 Minerals, such as iron, zinc, selenium, and sulfur, are especially important to immune function.
 However, consuming too much zinc and iron can have adverse effects, so getting them through foods, not supplements, is best.